calaldees/teachingWorkshops/teacherTraining/howStudentsLearn.md

     * [PRINCIPLES OF INSTRUCTION - A thematic interpretation for teachers by Tom Sherrington](https://www.olicav.com/s/Rosenshine-Principles-red-anke.pdf) Oliver Caviglioli Visualisation

 * You only remember something is you've encountered it 3 times encounter (Nutall)
+* Gibbs 2020 - cautioned about Rosenshines principles being used in every classroom ever lesson limited the teachers creativity

 TASK: What does this mean for your planning?